 When it comes to buying a car, you can save a lot of money by purchasing a used vehicle from a private seller.
 But there’s also the risk of getting scammed or ripped off.
 If you choose to go this route, make sure you know how to protect yourself.
+Make sure to only transact with a reliable used car dealer.

 Be Aware of These 3 Scams